-- We participated in our first ever Good Giving Challenge in 2020 and will again in 2021!
+- We participated in our first ever Good Giving Challenge in 2020 and did again in 2021.

 - Co-hosted “A Life With the Horses” event at the African Cemetery #2 on September 19th, 2020, when we honored five Black horsemen as well as awarded the second Dr. Anne Butler History Award to Reinette Jones.

 - Hosted our 3rd annual Phoenix Festival in 2019 at the Isaac Murphy Memorial Art Garden.
 Themed Honoring the Past, Inspiring the Future, honorees were the late Thoroughbred owner and trainer, and civil rights activist Oscar Dishman, Jr., and entrepreneur and educator Jeremy Reese, founder and operator of Frankie’s Corner, a program to teach inner city youth the basics of working in the horse industry.
 We also highlighted the historic 1891 Kentucky Derby, the first and only to be captured by an African American jockey, trainer and owner.
 Past recipients include the successful Black jockey, James Long, Gene Carter, and Man o’ War’s last two grooms, Will Harbut and Cunningham Graves.

 - Attained our 501(c)(3), non-profit IRS status in January 2017